Inheritance Law

 - Sworn German-Turkish translation,

-- Submission to Turkish court for recognition decision
+- Submission to the Turkish court for a recognition decision.

-is rendered applicable in Turkey.
-If reserved-share Turkish heirs exist, their rights are observed.
+If Turkish heirs with reserved-share rights exist, their rights are observed throughout.

-Will obtained from a state in US can be recognised through Turkish judicial route after attestation by state apostille authority.
-Will form may differ by US state; whether Turkish law accepts as formally valid is evaluated through state law.
+A will issued in a US state can be recognised through the Turkish judicial route after attestation by the state apostille authority.
+Will forms vary by US state; whether Turkish law accepts the form as formally valid is evaluated under the applicable state law.

 Scenario 3: Country Without Apostille

-For will drawn up in country not party to apostille convention, consular attestation chain is required.
-Process is longer than apostille; however, recognition lawsuit can be filed once completed.
+For a will drawn up in a country that is not party to the Apostille Convention, a consular attestation chain is required.
+The process is longer than with apostille; however, a recognition lawsuit can be filed once the chain is complete.

-To prevent complication, foreign deceased may draw up separate will in Turkey before notary for assets in Turkey.
+To prevent complications, a foreign national may draw up a separate will in Turkey before a notary for assets held in Turkey.
 This approach:

-- Creates document Turkish courts can directly apply,
+- Creates a document that Turkish courts can apply directly,

 Legal Support

-In Antalya, for recognition and application of foreign will, MONA HUKUK provides complete support: from coordination of apostille and translation of documents to filing recognition lawsuit, management of disputes among heirs, and final transfer transactions — we are with you at every stage.
-Foreign will having effect in Turkey is critical step for your family to see your loved ones' last will.
+In Antalya, for the recognition and application of foreign wills, MONA HUKUK provides complete support: from coordinating apostille certification and sworn translations to filing the recognition lawsuit, managing disputes among heirs, and completing final transfer transactions.
+Having a foreign will given legal effect in Turkey is a critical step in ensuring your loved ones' last wishes are honoured.

 Contact us at contact@monahukuk.com or call +90 (242) 606 14 32 to schedule a consultation in Antalya.